 Last week I introduced a new Thursday series of Facebook posts and blog posts all about 360 video.
-Today I want to spotlight a great resource for finding and sharing 360 video and a super cool video you may want to share with students.
+Today I want to spotlight a great resource for finding and sharing 360 video.
+I’ll also share a super cool video you may want to share with students.
 Vimeo is a popular video sharing tool, especially in schools that have blocked YouTube.
 Not only is this a great resource for finding high-quality video, Vimeo now gives users access to 360 video content.

 360 Video Spotlight: Museum of Natural History Virtual Reality